ejerry27/pui-homework/final-project/readme.md

 ## Part 2: User Interaction

-How a user would interact with your website?
-For each step, briefly but clearly state the interaction type & how we should reproduce it.
 Homepage
 1. Interaction type.
 Scroll to the middle of the page with the cake.
 Click on UX Research, Product Design or Graphic Design.
 It will show the respective sections below the cake
 2. Click on the here word to go to the projects page